canyon289/bayesian-model-evaluation/lessonplans/3_SingleModelDiagnostics.md

 ## Activities
 ### Instructor Do: Talk through HMC theory (15 minutes)
-Lightly explain the theory behind Markov Chain Monte Carlo, with special emphasis on how MCMC is not always guaranteed to be "correct"
+Lightly explain the theory behind Markov Chain Monte Carlo, with special emphasis on how MCMC has theoretical guarantees, but those guarantees are asymptotic, and may take literally infinite time to be true.

 Due to this there are numerous visual diagnostics for MCMC plots such as
 * Autocorrelation